Jeffrey Gettleman

+Early life and education

-Jeffrey was born in 1971, the son of Robert William Gettleman (b.
-1943), a judge of the United States District Court for the Northern District of Illinois, and Joyce R. Gettleman, a psychotherapist with a private practice in Evanston.
+Jeffrey was born in 1971 in a Jewish family in Chicago.
+His father Robert William Gettleman (b.
+1943), was a judge of the United States District Court for the Northern District of Illinois, and his mother, Joyce R. Gettleman, was a psychotherapist with a private practice in Evanston.
 Gettleman's sister Lynn Gettleman Chehab is a physician.